 Diagnosis

 A Physiotherapist can diagnose quadriceps tendinitis by doing specific tests to load the tendon.
-We can assess the quadriceps muscle strength and tightness to find all the factors contributing to your pain.
-During our evaluation we also do passive joint tests and put pressure on other parts of the knee to pinpoint the exact problem.
+We assess the quadriceps muscle strength and tightness to find all the factors contributing to your pain.
+During our evaluation, we also do passive joint tests and put pressure on other parts of the knee to pinpoint the exact problem.
+We screen your whole leg to identify weakness, tightness, or stiffness at your hip and ankle/foot which may contribute to your condition.

 If we suspect damage to some of the other structures in the front of your knee we can refer you for further investigations.
-For example if we suspect the tendinitis has deteriorated to such an extent that there may be ligament damage or quadriceps muscle tears.
+For example, if we suspect the tendinitis has deteriorated to such an extent that there may be ligament damage or quadriceps muscle tears.
 In our experience, these are the patients who disregard the pain and just run through it for weeks or even months.

 X-rays